ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 In the next step where you will be uploading metadata to the Open Science Catalog, EarthCODE administrators will review your Item Catalog and assist you with any necessary adjustments.
 :::

-## Step 3: Creating a Product entry in the Open Science Catalog
+## Step 3: Creating a Product Entry in the Open Science Catalog

-After preparing your data package in steps 1 and 2, it is finally time to add a product entry to the OSC.
+After completing steps 1 and 2 to prepare your data package, you're now ready to add a product entry to the Open Science Catalog (OSC).

-This is done by adding another collection folder under `products` in the [`open-science-catalog-metadata-staging`](https://github.com/ESA-EarthCODE/open-science-catalog-metadata-staging) repository, which is a relatively simple process, especially if you are already familiar with Git.
+This involves creating a new collection folder under the `products` directory in the [`open-science-catalog-metadata-staging`](https://github.com/ESA-EarthCODE/open-science-catalog-metadata-staging) repository.
+The process is straightforward, especially if you're already familiar with Git.

-The `collection.json` file you create should include some general metadata, and links to related objects:
+Your `collection.json` file should include general metadata and links to related resources:

 - A link to your Item Collection
-- Links to existing metadata collections, such as Variables, Missions, Projects and Themes (`)
+- Links to relevant metadata collections (e.g., Variables, Missions, Projects, and Themes)
-- Other related links, such as documentation, DOI, websites, and more
+- Other useful links, such as documentation, DOIs, websites, etc.

-See the graphic below for details about the required fields for OSC products.
+Refer to the diagram below for a detailed overview of the required fields for OSC products:

 ![metadata-stac](https://github.com/EOEPCA/open-science-catalog-metadata/assets/120453810/71b8e8a7-9a86-491b-ae54-1fb4de9ccf32)

-The red arrows indicate links between other objects in the OSC.
+The red arrows indicate the interconnections between objects in the OSC.

 ::: warning
-If you can't find the appropriate Project, Themes, Variables or EO Mission to correctly describe your product, you must upload a new collection for these as well!
+If you can't find a relevant Project, Theme, Variable, or EO Mission to describe your product, you'll need to create a new collection for it as well!
 :::

-### How to publish new product to the catalog?
+### How to Publish a New Product to the Catalog

-By far the easiest approach to create a new product is to simply copy and paste an existing product, making the necessary modifications to fit your data.
-This does however require some knowledge of Git and GitHub.
+The simplest way to add a new product is to copy an existing one and update it for your use case.
+This method assumes you have basic Git and GitHub experience.

-The general approach is as follows:
+Here’s the general workflow:

-1. Create a fork of the [`open-science-catalog-metadata-staging`](https://github.com/ESA-EarthCODE/open-science-catalog-metadata-staging) repository to your own GitHub profile
+1. Fork the [`open-science-catalog-metadata-staging`](https://github.com/ESA-EarthCODE/open-science-catalog-metadata-staging) repository to your own GitHub account.
-2. Manually create a new collection under `products` by copying an existing product
+2. Create a new folder under `products` and copy the structure of an existing product.
-3. Make the required edits to fit your use-case
+3. Modify the contents as needed to represent your product.
-4. Remember to also edit the metadata collections to add a link to your new product (the linking goes both ways)
+4. Update any relevant metadata collections to link back to your new product (the links should be bidirectional).
-5. Save and commit the changes to your forked repository
+5. Commit the changes to your forked repository.
-6. Open a pull request in the official [`open-science-catalog-metadata-staging`](https://github.com/ESA-EarthCODE/open-science-catalog-metadata-staging) repository requesting to merge your fork
+6. Open a pull request to the original repository to propose your changes.

 ::: tip
-If you are not entirely comfortable with Git, or are unsure about parts of the upload process, there are tools under development to automate this entire process!
+If you're not confident using Git or find the process cumbersome, tools are being developed to simplify it!

-Check out the GUI-based [Git Clerk](https://dashboard.earthcode-staging.earthcode.eox.at/osc-editor) or CLI-based [deep-code](https://github.com/deepesdl/deep-code) to read more.
+Check out the GUI-based [Git Clerk](https://dashboard.earthcode-staging.earthcode.eox.at/osc-editor) or the CLI-based [deep-code](https://github.com/deepesdl/deep-code) for a smoother experience.
 :::

 ### Example Product

-Below is a template for a product `collection.json`.
-Feel free to copy the template and make your changes!
+Below is a sample `collection.json` file for a product.
+You can use it as a template:

 ::: details `products/my-product/collection.json`